honocoder/instagram-clone/README.md

 *Special thanks to SimCoder for his amazing tutorials on coding apps like this one.
-If you wanna learn new technologies like Firebase in my case, I highly recommend you to go to is [YouTube Channel](https://www.youtube.com/c/SimpleCoder).*
+If you wanna learn new technologies like Firebase in my case, I highly recommend you to go to his [YouTube Channel](https://www.youtube.com/c/SimpleCoder).*